MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/migration-considerations/prerequisites/technical-complexity.md

 - **Performance metrics.** Output of automated testing or business testing performed to validate performance at the time of deployment.
 - **Unique requirements or configuration.** Any unique aspects of the deployment, configuration, or technical requirements necessary to operate the workload.
 - **Operational approval.** Sign-off of validating operational readiness from the application owner and the IT operations staff responsible for managing the workload post deployment.
-- **Architecture approval.** Sign-off from the workload owner and Cloud Adoption team to validate any architecture changes required to host each asset.
+- **Architecture approval.** Sign-off from the workload owner and the cloud adoption team to validate any architecture changes required to host each asset.

 ## Next steps